-Florida judge dismisses Trump classified documents case
+Florida judge Aileen Cannon dismisses Trump classified documents case

-Trump faced 31 counts of willful retention of national defence information, each punishable by upto 10 years in prison.
+Trump faced 31 counts of willful retention of national defence information, each punishable by up to 10 years in prison.

-A Florida judge appointed by Donald Trump has dismissed the criminal case against the former president on charges of mishandling top secret documents, saying the way that Special Counsel Jack Smith was appointed was improper.
+A Florida judge appointed by Donald Trump has dismissed the criminal case against the former US president on charges of mishandling top secret documents, saying the way that Special Counsel Jack Smith was appointed was improper.

 US District Judge Aileen Cannon granted the defence motion to dismiss the case on Monday, voiding a prosecution that at the time it was brought was seen as the most perilous of the multiple legal threats Trump faced.